christelbuchanan/bap-578-non-fungible-agents-nfa/ARCHITECTURE.md

 ## Enhanced Smart Contract Architecture

 The enhanced BEP-007 token standard builds upon ERC-721 to introduce a composable framework for intelligent, evolving agents with cryptographically verifiable learning capabilities.
-The architecture has been designed to accommodate both static NFT functionality and dynamic extensions critical for agent behavior, media, memory, and learning progression.
+The architecture has been designed to accommodate both static NFT functionality and dynamic extensions critical for agent behavior, media, imprint, and learning progression.

 ### Design Principles